Counting and Finding Homomorphisms is Universal for Parameterized Complexity Theory: Counting and Finding Homomorphisms is Universal

 \paragraph*{Counting Homomorphisms Between Kneser Graphs}

-By \cref{lem:parsihard}, the problem $\#\homsprob{\mathcal{H}}{\top}$ is $\#\W1$-hard for {\em any} (computable) class of connected cores.
-In particular, it is known that this is the case for (subclasses) of the class of {\em Kneser graphs}.
+By \cref{lem:parsihard}, the problem $\#\homsprob{\mathcal{H}}{\top}$ is $\#\W1$-hard for {\em any} (recursively enumerable) class of connected cores (of unbounded treewidth).
+In particular, it is known that this is the case for the class of {\em Kneser graphs}.
 Further, Kneser graphs have other nice properties which we exploit in the proof of \cref{thm:universal_turing_red}.
 Formally, we start with the following definition; consider also \cref{fig:kne} for examples of Kneser graphs.